-EGM & Head of Wholesale Banking
+EGM, International & Private Banking

-- Joined Commercial Bank in 2000 and currently serves as EGM, Government & International Banking. - Over 11 years of experience in various areas of the retail, corporate banking and operations divisions, where he has built strong relationships and an excellent reputation amongst key industry stakeholders, from customers to peers. - BA in Banking & Finance from the University of Wales and an MBA from Durham University. - Director of Alternatifbank.
+- Joined Commercial Bank in 2000 and currently serves as EGM, International & Private Banking. - Over 11 years of experience in various areas of the retail, corporate banking and operations divisions, where he has built strong relationships and an excellent reputation amongst key industry stakeholders, from customers to peers. - Bsc in Banking & Finance from the University of Wales and an MBA from Durham University. - Director of Alternatifbank.